selecto-elixir/selecto/README.md

 Better documentation is planned once the API is finalized.

 A note: I use the word filter to mean a couple different things:
- - A configuration that tells Listable how to build a predicate in the where clause
+ - A configuration that tells Selecto how to build a predicate in the where clause
  - A specific invocation of one of those configurations

-Listable is configured by passing in a 'domain' which tells it which table to start at, which tables it can join (assocs are supported now, but I will be adding support for non-assoc & parameterized joins), what columns are available (currently it's the columns from the schema, but guess what),
+Selecto is configured by passing in a 'domain' which tells it which table to start at, which tables it can join (assocs are supported now, but I will be adding support for non-assoc & parameterized joins), what columns are available (currently it's the columns from the schema, but guess what),